EDUCBA Logo

 Operating Profit = Earnings Before Interest & Tax (EBIT) = Sales – COGS – Operating Expenses

-- Return on Assets: This ratio basically tells us that what is the return which business is generating giving the level of assets the business has.
+• Return on Assets: This ratio tells us what the return is that which business is generating given the level of assets the business has.

-- Return on Equity: This ratio measure level of return which business is producing for each dollar which an investor has put into it.
-So basically, it compares the income with the equity which investors have invested.
+• Return on Equity: This ratio measures the level of return the business produces for each dollar an investor has put into it.
+So basically, it compares the income with the equity in which investors have invested.

 Examples of Profitability Ratios Formula (With Excel Template)